networkservicemesh/networkservicemesh/docs/BUILD.md

 make k8s-build
 ```

-because ```make k8s-save``` will build your containers and save them in scripts/vagrant/images where they can be laoded by the vagrant K8s cluster.
+because ```make k8s-save``` will build your containers and save them in scripts/vagrant/images where they can be loaded by the vagrant K8s cluster.

 You can also selectively rebuild any component, say the nsmd, with: